Laser Systems

 Laser Marking & Engraving

 The FOBA M2000 laser marking workstation offers precision, flexibility, and productivity for a range of industrial marking applications.
-Available in three models (B, P, R), it caters to different production needs, from standard part marking to batch processing and rotary marking.
+Available in two models (B, P), it caters to different production needs, from standard part marking to batch processing and rotary marking.
 Designed with a robust polymer concrete structure, it ensures vibration-free operation for consistently high marking quality.
 The M2000 is compatible with fibre, UV, and green lasers, providing permanent, high-contrast results on materials such as metals and plastics.
 Advanced features include a programmable Z-axis, optional multi-axis configurations, and integrated vision inspection for error-free marking and reduced waste.
 Its ergonomic design, electric lift door, and optional rotary table make it ideal for industries such as automotive, medical, and aerospace, where precision and compliance are critical.

 Send a Product Request